racker/gutsy/README.md

     sudo npm start

 Then go to: [http://localhost:3000](http://localhost:3000).
 The username / password is in settings.js

+Add a project using the Add Project button.
+You're set!

 Pages are currently cached for 5 minutes in the local node process to avoid lengthy API calls.